How to Make your Business More Sustainable

 The most wasteful use of resources is to simply bury them in big holes in the ground when they are no longer needed.
 The amount of material that meets this fate should be absolutely minimised.

 Tip: Not all packaging is created equal!
-The environmental impact of biodegradable, compostable packaging is far less than that of plastics.
+The environmental impact of biodegradable, compostable packaging is far less than that of plastics if disposed of correctly.

 Sustainably manage your supply chain